yegor256/blog/_drafts/_nutch.md

 public class Main {
   public static void main(String... args) throws Exception {
     // Create a default configuration object, which will read
-    // the content of nutch-default.xml file from the classpath
+    // the content of nutch-default.xml file from the classpath,
     // parse it and take its entire content as the default
     // configuration.
 Funny, but this interface is from Hadoop:
     Configuration conf = NutchConfiguration.create();